damian-romero/my-presentations/marp-themes/README.md

 ## Overview

 Welcome to the `marp-themes` directory!
-This repository contains custom themes created by Damian Romero for use with Marp, a Markdown presentation ecosystem.
+Here you will find custom themes created by Damian Romero for use with [Marp](https://marpit.marp.app/), a Markdown presentation ecosystem.
 These themes are based on the core themes provided by Marp but have been customized to better fit specific presentation needs and styles.

 If you want to see a presentation guide for each custom theme, visit:

-`presentations.d-romero.com/marp-themes/THEME-NAME/index.html`
+`presentations.d-romero.com/marp-themes/THEME-NAME`

 ## Contents